-PSALM 122:8-9
+Psalm 122:8-9

-(1) Vice President of Student Affairs
+(1) Vice President of Operations and Student Services

-The Vice President of Student Affairs oversees the Office of Student Life, Office of Admissions, Physical Plant Management and Maintenance, the Risk Management committee and the Work Study Program.
-In these roles the VP of Student Affairs has a variety of interaction and oversight of students daily lives and activities.
-Students should feel free to go to the VP of Student Affairs as an advocate for their needs or if they have issues with the way any of the mentioned departments are interacting with the student body.
-The Vice President of Student Affairs reports to the President.
+The Vice President of Operations and Student Services oversees the Office of Student Life, Office of Admissions, Physical Plant Management and Maintenance, the Risk Management committee and the Work Study Program.
+In these roles the VP Operations and Student Services has a variety of interaction and oversight of students daily lives and activities.
+Students should feel free to go to the VP Operations and Student Services as an advocate for their needs or if they have issues with the way any of the aforementioned departments are interacting with the student body.
+The Vice President of Operations and Student Services reports to the President.

-(2) Assistant Dean for Student Life
+(2) Assistant Dean for Students

-Acting on behalf of the Dean and the Academic Council, the Assistant Dean for Student Life helps the Office of Student Life integrate the academic goals of the college into the goals more directly addressed by Student Life (e.g. spiritual and physical perfections).
+Acting on behalf of the Dean and the Academic Council, the Assistant Dean for Students helps the Office of Student Life integrate the academic goals of the college into the goals more directly addressed by Student Life (e.g. spiritual and physical perfections).
 In addition, the Assistant Dean aids the Student Life Office's efforts to maintain and develop the natural connection between the rules, policies, and events of student life and the Philosophical Vision Statement of the College.
-The Assistant Dean reports to the Academic Dean.
+The Assistant Dean reports to the Vice President of Operations and Student Services.